 - Providence Equity Partners in its investments in Topgolf Entertainment Group, VectorLearning (now d/b/a Vector Solutions) and VitalSmarts, acquisition of a majority interest in DoubleVerify, Inc., and sale of World Endurance Holdings, Inc.

-- Providence Strategic Growth Partners in its acquisitions of BirdDogHR and ExakTime Innovations, Inc.; in its investment in Blue Star Sports (n/k/a Stack Sports) and in Blue Star’s acquisitions of Bonzi Technology, Inc. and Pointstreak Sports Technologies, Inc.; in its investment in and sale of a majority stake in LogicMonitor Inc.; in its investment in Skybox Security, Inc.; in Pineapple Payments LLC’s acquisition of Payline Data Services LLC; and in its sale of YourCause Holdings, LLC.
+- Providence Strategic Growth Partners in its acquisitions of BirdDogHR and ExakTime Innovations, Inc.; in its investment, alongside Silversmith Capital Partners, in Validity, Inc.; in its investment in Blue Star Sports (n/k/a Stack Sports) and in Blue Star’s acquisitions of Bonzi Technology, Inc. and Pointstreak Sports Technologies, Inc.; in its investment in and sale of a majority stake in LogicMonitor Inc.; in its investment in Skybox Security, Inc.; in Pineapple Payments LLC’s acquisition of Payline Data Services LLC; and in its sale of YourCause Holdings, LLC.

 - Sanofi in its exclusive licensing agreement with MannKind Corporation.